Justin8912/playground/docs/feat/US1672368-F244351/implementation-progress.md

 **Summary**: Enhanced the configuration service to support both notebook and individual note filtering preferences.
 Implemented a settings schema using Joplin's settings API to store and retrieve filter criteria.
 Created utility functions for applying filters using functional programming patterns with support for both notebook-level and note-level filtering.
 Added validation to ensure filter criteria are properly formatted.
 Updated the review service to use the filter settings when generating review notes.

-## Milestone 2: Create Notebook Selection UI
+## Milestone 2: Create Notebook Exclusion UI Using Joplin Plugin API
-- [ ] Create a notebook tree view component
+- [ ] Create a notebook selection component using Joplin Plugin API's native UI capabilities
-- [ ] Implement checkbox selection for inclusion/exclusion
+- [ ] Implement simple checkbox interface for notebook exclusion
-- [ ] Add search/filter functionality for large notebook collections
+- [ ] Structure the notebook display in a clear, readable format
-- [ ] Implement hierarchical selection (parent/child relationships)
+- [ ] Ensure proper event handling for checkbox selection state changes
-- [ ] Add notebook selection state persistence
+- [ ] Add notebook exclusion state persistence through Joplin settings API

 **Status**: Not started